jared-richard-clarke/frost-library/README.md

 >  combinator (`<|>`) and a function `satisfy` for construction elementary parsers
 >  for terminal symbols."
 >
-> — *Parsec: Direct Style Monadic Parser Combinators For The Real World* by Daan Leijen and Erik Meijer
+> — *Parsec: Direct Style Monadic Parser Combinators For The Real World*, by Daan Leijen and Erik Meijer

+> "In functional programming, a popular approach to building recursive descent parsers
+>  is to model parsers as functions, and to define higher-order functions (or combinators)
+>  that implement grammar constructions such as sequencing, choice, and repetition."
+>
+>  — *Monadic Parser Combinators*, by Graham Hutton and Erik Meijer